Bucky Baxter

 William "Bucky" Baxter (1955 – May 25, 2020) was an American guitarist.
 He is best known as a member of Steve Earle and The Dukes and as a member of Bob Dylan's backing band in the mid-90s during the Never Ending Tour.
 He released his only solo album, Most Likely, No Problem, in 1999.

 Early life

 Baxter was born in Melbourne, Florida, in 1955.
 He started learning how to play pedal steel guitar in the 1970s.
-In the following decade, he met Steve Earle and played in the latter's debut album, Guitar Town, in 1986.
+In the following decade, he met Steve Earle and played on the latter's debut album, Guitar Town in 1986.

 Career

 Baxter was a founding member of The Dukes, Earle's backing band.
 He subsequently featured in three other albums by Earle – Exit 0 (1987), Copperhead Road (1988) and The Hard Way (1990) – providing vocals and guitar.
 It was on one of Earle's concert tours in the early 1990s that he first encountered Bob Dylan, who asked Baxter to give him lessons in how to play steel guitar.
 He played pedal steel guitar for Dylan's band on his Never Ending Tour from 1992 to 1999 and played pedal steel on Dylan's 1997 Grammy Award winning album, Time Out of Mind.
 After his time in Dylan's band came to an end, Baxter released a solo album, Most Likely, No Problem, in 1999.
 He was one of three co-founders of Moontoast, a social rich media advertising platform.

 Baxter also appeared on various albums by artists including Ryan Adams, R.E.M., Beastie Boys and Joe Henry.
 In studio, or while performing live, Baxter played steel guitar, acoustic guitar, electric guitar, mandolin, dobro.